STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 .. important::

    There are |hpx| packages for Arch in the AUR.
-Unless you want to customize your build you may want to start off with those.
+Unless you want to customize your build, you may want to start off with those.
 Instructions can be found on the |stellar_hpx_download|_ page.

 * Install all packages for a minimal installation: